-Johns continues to work with DC to this day, continuing to help bringing DC's roster to life in ways that go far beyond their two dimensional adventures.
+Johns continues to work with DC to this day, continuing to help bring DC’s roster to life in ways that go far beyond their two-dimensional adventures.

 Ethan Van Sciver

-Van Sciver would provide input on the series and made a number of valuable contributions not the least of which was the notion that if Hal Jordan was going to return as Green Lantern then Sinestro must come back as well.
-Van Sciver poured his creative energies into the redesign of the Green Lantern uniform, keeping Gil Kane's classic design but adding updates which was both instantly recognizable and modernized for a 21st Century audience.
-Ethan provided a great deal of character design work which became the visual cornerstone of Johns' expansion of the Green Lantern universe which still serve as a vital part of the mythology years later.
+Van Sciver would provide input on the series and made a number of valuable contributions, not the least of which was the notion that if Hal Jordan was going to return as Green Lantern then Sinestro must come back as well.
+Van Sciver poured his creative energies into the redesign of the Green Lantern uniform, keeping Gil Kane’s classic design but adding updates that were both instantly recognizable and modernized for a 21st Century audience.
+Ethan provided a great deal of character design work which became the visual cornerstone of Johns’ expansion of the Green Lantern universe which still serves as a vital part of the mythology years later.

 Ethan Van Sciver has since gone on to work on the great pantheon of heroes in the DC Comics stable of characters, working on single issues and covers.
 He reunited with Geoff Johns for Flash: Rebirth which returned Barry Allen to prominence and has revisited the Green Lantern universe providing the art for issues of Green Lantern, Green Lantern Corps, and Sinestro.